You are here

 Eligibility criteria and rates of attendant allowance

-To be eligible for attendant allowance the person must be in receipt of a disability pension for incapacity for certain specified war?caused or defence?caused injuries or diseases.
+To be eligible for attendant allowance the person must be in receipt of a disability compensation payment for incapacity for certain specified war?caused or defence?caused injuries or diseases.
 Attendant allowance is payable at a higher or a lower rate depending on the type of injury or disease accepted under the VEA.More →

 Eligibility for the higher rate of attendant allowance